robnoxious/Presentations/README.md

 If it's here, you are welcome to use it.

-That said, please don't blatently plagerize my work without acknowledging where you got it, or asking me first.
+That said, please don't blatantly plagiarize my work without acknowledging where you got it, or asking me first.

 Happy coding!

-## Sharing is caring!
+## Sharing is caring